 17P Quality Improvement Project

+A singleton pregnancy refers to a pregnancy with one fetus as opposed to twins/multiples.
 For singleton pregnancies with a history of spontaneous preterm birth in a prior singleton pregnancy, appropriate use of 17P reduces the risk of recurrent preterm birth up to 42% (Meis, 2003).
 The American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal and Fetal Medicine (SMFM) both recommend progesterone therapy for women with singleton pregnancies who have had a prior spontaneous preterm birth.

 Medical professionals are encouraged to screen pregnant women for a history of any prior singleton spontaneous preterm births at the first prenatal visit.
 This promotes early identification, determination of eligibility, and treatment with 17P.
 While it is a costly therapy, there is a good return on investment, both human and financial, short term and long term.
 The total cost of 17P therapy is less than the cost of one day in NICU for a premature baby.